DanjelPiDev/Extended_LIF_Neurons/README.md

 ## Performance Tests

-We conducted performance tests to evaluate the scalability and efficiency of the `LIFNeuronGroup` implementation using PyTorch and batch processing.
+I conducted performance tests to evaluate the scalability and efficiency of the `LIFNeuronGroup` implementation using PyTorch and batch processing.
 Below are the results:

 ### Results Summary
 1. **Time Complexity**: The implementation exhibits a time complexity of \(O(n)\), where \(n\) is the number of neurons.
 This is optimal for simulating spiking neural networks, as each neuron requires updates for each timestep.